 Tip: Take a scenic ride on the Dovre railway if you’ve got a couple of days to spare.

-Fun fact: You have probably heard the song ‘In the Hall of the Mountain King’ by Edvard Grieg around Halloween time.
-The piece is actually called ‘I Dovregubbens hall’ in Norwegian, or ‘In the Dovre man’s hall’, and accompanies the story of Peer Gynt who runs away to the Dovre mountains and is captured by a troll king, Dovregubben.
+Fun fact: You’ve probably heard the song ‘In the Hall of the Mountain King’ by Edvard Grieg.
+The piece is called ‘I Dovregubbens hall’ in Norwegian, or ‘In the Dovre man’s hall’, and accompanies the story of Peer Gynt who runs away to the Dovre mountains and is captured by the troll king, Dovregubben.

 Got a head for heights?
 Trolltunga (Troll’s Tongue) is a must on a visit to Norway.